LakeLab/LakeLab.github.io/_posts/2020-03-19-network_debugging_with_stetho.markdown

 ## Stetho
 [Stetho](http://facebook.github.io/stetho/) is a debug bridge for Android, created by Facebook.
 Helps you use your Chrome inspector to inspect your app's Network, DB, View Hierarchy, etc.
-If you've ever used the Chrome inspector before, You know that tool is very useful network debugging.
+If you've ever used the Chrome inspector before, You know that tool is very useful for network debugging.

 These are Stetho's specifications.